 Another experiment was done to see whether wealthier people were more likely to break the law.
 To determine this, a camera was placed next to a zebra crossing.
 By law, pedestrians at such crossings were given priority and the drivers were supposed to stop once a pedestrian sets foot on the crossing.

-A researcher would cross the road as some car was about to drive past.
+A researcher would start crossing the road as some car was about to drive past.
 And if the car failed to stop for the researcher, it’s make and model was recorded.
 Expensive cars were later used as a proxy indicator of the wealth of its driver.

 It was found that more of the expensive cars were failing to stop compared to cheaper ones.
 Therefore it was concluded that wealthier people are more likely to be willing to break the law.